Dissipative binding of atoms by non-conservative forces: Results

 The process behind the formation of the bond is coherent population trapping (CPT) \cite{Gray1978,Aspect1988}.
-In our setup, we include two counter-propagating laser beams; the one corresponding to Rabi frequency $\Omega_-$ is resonant with the transition between states $\ket{2}$ and $\ket{3}$, and the one with Rabi frequency $\Omega_+$ is detuned by $\Delta$ from the resonance between $\ket{1}$ and $\ket{3}$.
+In our setup, we include two counter-propagating laser beams; the one is resonant with the transition between states $\ket{2}$ and $\ket{3}$, and another is detuned by $\Delta$ from the resonance between $\ket{1}$ and $\ket{3}$; for simplicity we set the Rabi frequencies of both fields to $\Omega$.
 CPT entails a dark state, i.e., a stationary state which cannot absorb photons.

 For a system of two atoms subject to the electromagnetic field treated as a reservoir~\cite{Breuer2002}, the dynamics is obtained from the quantum master equation,